julzaza/wildwitchherbs/_posts/2025-07-10-witchy-herbs-for-protection.md

 Let's explore how different witchcraft traditions used plants for protection—what they burned, bathed in, buried, hung over doors, or stitched into pouches.
 Each culture offers a glimpse into a world where nature and magic meet.

+Rather than ranking herbs, this article explores how protection worked across traditions.
+For a practical list of the most widely used protective plants, see **[Top 11 Protective Herbs in Witchcraft](/top-protective-herbs-witchcraft/)**.

 ---

 ## 🜂 Slavic Witchcraft